 June 17

-An easy way to make a quiche, supposedly a winner at the State Fair back in the 20th Century … It’s very flexible and fun to adapt … three separate toppings that can be sectioned in thirds on one pie, something for everyone, or a little slice of each … a small prepared pie crust will serve three for brunch with fruit and a muffin or two … and maybe a mimosa along side …
+When you get invited for brunch … asked for the recipe … a friend’s sister gave her this recipe that was from the Texas State Fair back in the 20th Century … It’s flexible and fun to adapt … three separate toppings that can be sectioned in thirds on one pie, something for everyone, or a little slice of each … a small prepared pie crust will serve three for brunch with fruit and a muffin or two … and maybe a mimosa along side …

 Ingredinets